 Incarceration impacts eligibility with nearly all public benefit programs.
 State government agencies face significant challenges when determining eligibility and distributing benefits to individuals moving in and out of incarceration.

 Fast and accurate access to incarceration data can help your agency stay ahead of overpayments.
-Appriss’ Incarceration Intelligence solution provides access to the largest incarceration database in the nation−to stop improper payments before they happen.
+Appriss Insights’ Incarceration Intelligence solution provides access to the largest incarceration database in the nation−to stop improper payments before they happen.

-Learn how Incarceration Intelligence can help your agency prevent improper payments, fight fraudulent claims and save taxpayer dollars.
+Our solution can help your agency prevent improper payments, fight fraudulent claims, and save taxpayer dollars.

 Through Incarceration Intelligence, agencies are able to place “watches” on their beneficiary or claimant lists.
 Watches enable agencies to continually monitor benefit recipients and send an alert if a recipient has been booked into jail.
 Appriss’ Incarceration Intelligence solution gives agencies access to accurate and timely data through a single information source.
 Automatically monitor specific populations, such as Medicaid beneficiaries, unemployment insurance claimants, hard-to-locate non-custodial parents, SNAP/TANF beneficiaries, state licensees, and probationers/parolees.